Configuration Profile Creation

 1. Enable – If selected, Precision Mode is on.

 2. Monitor cron – ZeroLock to monitor cron jobs.
-Cron, Anacron, and/or Crond must be present in the Process Scan Regex for this setting to work.
+For Process Scan Regex to work Cron, Anacron, and/or Crond must be present.

 3. Monitor systemd –ZeroLock to monitor systemd and any services restarted or started by a periodic job.